JetBrains/teamcity-documentation/topics/clean-up.md

 The _clean-up rules_ define how to clean data in the current project, its subprojects and build configurations.

-The __Project Settings | Clean-up Rules__ page of the project settings allows viewing and managing the clean-up rules of the current project and its build configurations.
+The __Clean-up Rules__ page of the [project settings](creating-and-editing-projects.md) allows viewing and managing the clean-up rules of the current project and its build configurations.
 If this project has subprojects, you can optionally display their rules as well.

 There are two types of project clean-up rules: